sonata-nfv/son-install/roles/squid/README.md

 Role Name
 =========

-'squid' role deploys Squid proxy service to a target CentOS 7, Ubuntu 14.04 and Ubunti 16.04 guest machines
+A role ito deploy Squid proxy service to a target CentOS 7, Ubuntu 14.04 and Ubunti 16.04 guest machines

 Requirements